 Squarespace has built-in security features that are about as foolproof as you could hope for.
 You have the option to enable SSL with one click and your data is protected at all times by a team of experts.
 It really doesn’t get any better than that.

 It’s absolutely possible to have a secure Wordpress site but it takes a little more effort.
 First of all, you’ll need to dish out some money for a good web host.
-(I recommend StudioPress Sites* for sites built on the Genesis Framework* and WP Engine* for everyone else.)
+(I recommend WP Engine*.)
 Second, you’ll need to install an SSL certificate if your web host doesn’t do that automatically.
-Additionally, you’ll have to keep your plugins and themes updated at all times and install a dedicated security plugin like All in One WP Security & Firewall.
+Additionally, you’ll have to keep your plugins and themes updated at all times and, if you don’t have an amazingly secure web host, install a dedicated security plugin like All in One WP Security & Firewall.
 It’s also a good idea to change your login username to something other than the default “admin.”

 If your Wordpress site is hacked, you’ll either have to figure out what to do about it on your own or pay an expert to help you.
 With Squarespace, you can be sure that on the off chance your site is hacked (which is extremely unlikely if not impossible) someone will be there to help you at no additional cost.

 Aside from compressing your images and scaling them down to size, you really have no control over how fast your Squarespace site runs.
 But that’s usually okay because Squarespace sites run pretty fast out of the box.

 Wordpress sites can be super slow or lightning fast.
 Site speed is influenced by your web host, theme framework, plugins (too many or poorly coded plugins can slow your site), images, and more.
 If you take the time to optimize your Wordpress site, it can run faster than the average Squarespace site.
 But it does take some time and effort to achieve that and it can be a frustrating process.